mikeonslow/elm-workshop/part3/README.md

 # Introduction to Elm (Part 3)

->Before getting started with this part, be sure to `cd` into the directory `part3` in your project and open the `Main.elm` file
+>Before getting started with this part, be sure to `cd` into the directory `part3` in your project run `npm install` and then open the `Main.elm` file.

 In part 3, we'll start to fill out our application.
 A good place to start seems like modelling the problem.

 We'll be building an app called "Elmfolio".
-This is a fictional portfolio app that displays project details including an image, title, project description and a link to the project (should it have one).
+This is a fictional portfolio app that displays project details includingan image, title, project description and a link to the project (should it have one).

 An additional requirement is the ability to break projects out by category and only show projects of one category type at a time.

 There is no requirement to update items so we can use a standard JSON API with the `GET` verb.